 The performance measures are on target to meet the FY 2023 Goal.
-The International Association of Chiefs of Police released The State of Recruitment: A Crisis for Law Enforcement report where 78% of agencies surveyed reported having difficulty recruiting qualified candidates.
-In the same survey, 65% of agencies reported having too few candidates applying to be law enforcement officers.
-In order to address these challenges, the City has established the following:
+The International Association of Chiefs of Police released The State of Recruitment: A Crisis for Law Enforcement report where 78% of agencies surveyed reported having difficulty

 - Hiring incentives for police officers, - Extended the DROP program for police officers to eight years instead of five years, - Increased pay negotiated with a step program, - Paid stipend for recruiting other candidates, - Extended the take home car program to 35 miles from GPD headquarters from Alachua County only, - Paid parental leave for eligible staff, and - Adjusted hiring standards to remove the college credits mandate for a police officer position.